 Domestic (U.S.) Students seeking insurance coverage have the following options:

 - May be eligible for coverage through a parent's or spouse's health insurance plan.
 Under the Affordable Care Act (ACA) dependents may be covered on a parent's health insurance to age 26.

 - May be eligible for health insurance through an employer.

 - May wish to purchase an individual plan through a private insurance company.
 See http://health.usnews.com/health-plans/national-insurance-companies.

 - May wish to explore affordable (& sometimes subsidized) insurance options through new health insurance exchange programs operating in each state under the Affordable Care Act (ACA).
 Must be a regular U.S. resident to qualify.

 - Covered California is the Affordable Care Act insurance exchange program for this state.
 It will allow individuals to find out if they qualify for financial assistance and compare and choose health coverage that best fits their needs and budget.
 Application for coverage is typically limited to specified open enrollment periods unless an individual has experienced a major life change, such as the loss of previous health insurance.

 - Visit the Covered California website at http://www.coveredca.com/ for details.

 - By law, health coverage under the ACA cannot exclude those with pre-existing medical conditions.

-- Qualifying low income individuals may be eligible for coverage through expanded Medicaid/Medi-cal.
+- Qualifying low income individuals may be eligible for subsidies to help with purchasing insurance or coverage through expanded Medicaid/Medi-cal.
 Visit http://www.medicaid.gov/ or http://www.medi-cal.ca.gov/default.asp